-Note 5: Patient and Nursing Home Resident Accounts Receivable
+Note 4.
+Patient and Nursing Home Resident Accounts Receivable

 The Medical Center grants credit without collateral to its patients, many of whom are area residents and are insured under third-party payor agreements.
-Patient accounts receivable at December 31, 2022 and 2021, consisted of the following:
+Patient accounts receivable at December 31, 2023 and 2022 consisted of: